iExecBlockchainComputing/iexec-sdk/docs/classes/errors.ResultProxyCallError.md

 [errors](../modules/errors.md).ResultProxyCallError

-ResultProxyCallError encapsulate an error occurring during a call to the Result-Proxy API such as a network error or a server internal error.
+ResultProxyCallError encapsulate an error occurring during a call to the Result Proxy API such as a network error or a server internal error.

 ## Hierarchy